 Write a Coffee Shop Manual

-A complete set of business plans is the underlying foundation of a consistent customer experience.
-A clear and concise written set of your operating procedures is useful to train new employees and maintain consistency.
-It also produces a template to duplicate your success and expand your brand at new locations.
+A complete business plan is the foundation of a consistent customer experience.
+A clear and concise written set of operating procedures helps train new employees and maintain consistency.
+It also produces a template to duplicate your success and expand your brand at additional locations.
 You need a coffee shop manual.

 Procedures are the most valuable intellectual property of a business.
 They define everything from how to greet a customer and the number of espresso shots in a cappuccino to your nightly cleaning chores.
-The more detail described in each step, the less remains open for interpretation by your management and employees.
+The more detail described in each step, the less remains open for your management and employees to interpret.
 The result is a consistent experience with fewer deviations from the plan.

-Develop an employee training manual that includes step-by-step instructions of each job.
+Develop an employee training manual that includes step-by-step instructions for each job.
 A separate managers’ guide includes extra detail and other management functions like hiring.
-As an interesting side effect of this process is that you will learn more about your business.
-You do not know what is missing from your procedures until you write them all down.
+An interesting side effect of this process is that you will learn more about your business.
+You only know what is missing from your procedures once you write them down.

-Here are a few decent examples that you can take a look at for ideas!
+Here are a few decent examples you can look at for ideas!

 Trade Coffee and Coworking, Sacramento, CA

 Opus Coffee, Gainesville, FL